Drummingcoder/thetrazemaze/README.md

 - Spike detection is too wide
 - Cell size is inconsistent from level to level
 - Player can start running even if sprite isn't loaded in
+- Game runs slowly if chromebook is on battery saver

 ### Future features to add (beyond Aug 31st):
 - Leaderboard (if not done yet)